 Official synopsis: This is the first fully revised and updated edition of A. Wainwright’s pocket-sized guide to the Coast to Coast Walk which he devised in the early 1970s.
 Over the years this 190-mile walk – from St Bees Head on the Irish Sea by way of the Lake District, the Pennines, Swaledale and the North York Moors, ending at Robin Hood’s Bay on the North Sea – has become one of the best-loved long-distance routes in the world.
 It has prompted countless enthusiasts to lace up their walking boots and follow Wainwright’s example, and inspired a TV series too.
 This brand new edition of the Pictorial Guide contains Wainwright’s hand-drawn route maps and his inimitable commentary, completely revised where necessary by Chris Jesty.
 The route is picked out in red for greater visibility on the page, and every step of the walk has been checked and updated.

-Our view: This is a very readable and visually attractive book, but there are some sections of the route that could benefit from more detail.
-However, if you prefer to walk using route descriptions rather than maps then you are better served by this book than you are by the Trailblazer guide.
+Our view: This is a very readable and visually attractive book, and if you prefer to walk using route descriptions rather than maps then you are better served by this book than you are by many of the other guides.
 The lack of accommodation information within the book is almost a moot point, as nowadays so many people use the Internet to arrange bookings.
-Finally, the lack of Wainwright alternatives such as the Helm Crag route is a disappointment, especially when you consider the title of the book “Coast to Coast – the Wainwright route”.
+The new edition includes many of the Wainwright alternatives such as the Helm Crag route and a supporting website allows you to download a PDF version of the maps and route notes.
+The spiral bound book has rain-resistant pages, making it very “UK Summer” friendly.
 There is a full review of the book here, from Lone Walker.

 Terry Marsh – Coast to Coast Walk